-Meet July 4th and discover a day of priceless moments steeped in rich culture and lots of patriotic tradition.
+Meet July 4th and discover a day of priceless moments.

 From barbecues on the beach to hamburgers around the fire and picnics at the park, July 4th is no doubt a holiday surrounded by many fun moments with family and friends.

 Memories are steeped in rich culture and patriotic tradition.

 And at days end, celebrators flock to public areas ready to top off their day with a brilliant display of fireworks.

 While you might be counting down the days to this holiday just around the corner, your dog would be full of dread if he had any idea what’s about to unfold.